klust/PersonalSetupsDocs/docs/Course_organisation/06_Setup_EPICRURE_Brussels_2024.md

     -   Microphone to VB-Cable A

     -   Music profile for sound with echo cancellation though that may not be needed

+    -   Make sure that the camera is on in the meeting and that the speaker is not muted.

 -   Audio Hijack setup